Annual revenue in billions USD

 Loading revenue data...

-NIO operates in a highly competitive EV market in China, facing strong competition from both domestic and international players.
-The company's market share is relatively small compared to BYD and Tesla, and it faces increasing competition from new entrants like Xiaomi.
-The aggressive pricing strategies of competitors like BYD have further intensified the pricing pressures in the market, impacting NIO's margins.
+NIO operates in a highly competitive EV market in China, facing competition from both domestic and international players.
+The company's market share is relatively small compared to BYD and Tesla, and it faces pricing pressures from aggressive competitors.
+The Chinese authorities' cautioning of BYD and rivals to self-regulate as the price war intensifies highlights the challenges NIO faces in maintaining its competitive position.

-As a Chinese company listed on the NYSE, NIO faces geopolitical risks related to U.S.-China trade tensions and regulatory scrutiny.
-The VIE structure and potential state ownership influence also add to the risk profile.
-These factors could impact investor sentiment and the company's access to capital.
+As a Chinese company listed on the NYSE, NIO faces geopolitical risks related to U.S.-China trade tensions and potential regulatory scrutiny.
+The VIE structure and the influence of state ownership add further complexity to the investment landscape.
+Investors should carefully consider these risks before investing in NIO.

 NIO Inc. designs, develops, manufactures, and sells smart electric vehicles in China, Europe, and internationally.
 It offers five and six-seater electric SUVs, as well as smart electric sedans.
 The company also offers power solutions, including Power Home, a home charging solution; Power Swap, a battery-swapping service; Power Charger and Destination Charger; Power Mobile, a mobile charging service through charging vans; Power Map, an application that provides access to a network of public charg...